+Skokie households receive a 65 gallon cart that is serviced by Lakeshore Recycling Systems (LRS) .
 Collection of recyclable materials occurs every week in single-family residential areas.
 The total weight of the filled cart should not exceed 150 pounds.
 Please flatten large boxes and place them next to the cart.
-Please do not mix garbage or landscape waste in the recycling cart.
+Do not mix garbage or landscape waste in the recycling cart.
 In curbside collection areas, set out recycling containers by 7 a.m. on the day of pickup, but not before 6 p.m. the night before collection.

 How To Recycle